-While people may tell you outrageous stories about using toilets in China, they have come a long way in the past decade.
+While people may still tell you outrageous stories about using toilets in China, in reality, they have come a long way in the past decade.

 Star-rated Public Toilets

 Toilets in China vary greatly, which is probably why the government has started rating them with stars and handing out awards.
-I've never seen any awarded less than three stars — one and two-star toilets don't seem to get labeled.
+We've never seen any awarded less than three stars — one and two-star toilets don't seem to get labeled.

 One of the requirements for public restrooms to receive a top rating is to have toilet paper.
 So wherever you see a triple star restroom, your chances of finding toilet paper will be quite high.

-The Temple of Heaven's facial recognition software prevents visitors from trying to get more toilet paper than what they need.
-Anyone who wants an extra 60 centimeters of toilet paper should wait for nine minutes to get it.
+Both the Temple of Heaven's toilets and the Bird's Nest stadium in Beijing's Olympic Green have facial recognition toilet paper dispensers.
+The facial recognition software prevents visitors from taking more toilet paper than they need.
+Anyone who wants an extra 60cm of toilet paper has to wait for nine minutes to get it.

 Shanghai has also stepped up its restroom game by opening its first gender-neutral public toilet.

 Overall, many parts of China are still developing, which means that the types and cleanliness of public toilets aren't completely uniform.
 However, most public toilets in big cities and at tourist attractions are clean, free, easy to find, and conveniently located.